elit-altum/Note-Taking-App/README.md

 # Note-Taking-App
 - A command line run app for adding/removing/listing notes.
-Made using NodeJS and ES6.
+Made using NodeJS and written in ES6.
 - Use 'npm install' to install all dependencies before running the app.js file.

 ### Adding a note